 Exercise: An active breed that needs daily exercise.

-Health: Prone to progressive renal atrophy, hip dysplasia, back problems, and Von Willebrand disease – a disease that affects the blood.
+Health: Prone to progressive renal atrophy, hip dysplasia, back problems, and Von Willebrand disease.

 Corgis have never gone out of style.
 They are as popular today as they were five years ago.
 In fact, there’s a slight upward trend in popularity starting in 2016.